-If enabled by configuration, the possible operation delay is visible on a yellow bar placed at the bottom of the operation-rectangle (Fig 251).
+If enabled by configuration, the possible operation delay is visible on a yellow bar placed at the bottom of the operation-rectangle (Fig 247).

 A configuration parameter makes it possible to display separately the possible delays in pre surgical, surgical and post surgical durations.
-That is the case shown in Fig 251.
+That is the case shown in Fig 247.
 In the figure here displayed the three yellow bars indicate

-- 1) a 5 minutes delay in the pre surgical planned duration (Fig 251 A); - 2) a 15 minutes delay in the surgical planned duration (Fig 251 B); - 3) a 10 minutes delay in the post surgical planned duration (Fig 251 C).
+- 1) a 5 minutes delay in the pre surgical planned duration (Fig 247 A); - 2) a 15 minutes delay in the surgical planned duration (Fig 247 B);

+3) a 10 minutes delay in the post surgical planned duration (Fig 247 C).

 The operation shown in the figure is still in progress.
 Total delay is 30 minutes so far.
-This value is indicated in the "residual time" area on the "OranJ Home" screen (see paragraph 9.9).
+This value is indicated in the "residual time" area on the "OranJ Home" screen (see paragraph 8.9).

-The operations envisaged after the overrunning operation will be automatically postponed by the system.

 The operations scheduled after the delayed ones are, if necessary, automatically postponed.

-The operations indicated as "Emergencies" on the "Patient and operation detail" screen (Fig 252 - or, if installed, on the DIGISTAT® "Smart Scheduler" system) are characterized by a red stripe on the left (Fig 189).
-The small box indicated in Fig 252 A specifies the emergency level.
+The operations indicated as "Emergencies" are characterized by a red stripe on the left (Fig 185).
+The small box indicated in Fig 248 A specifies the emergency level.
 In the configuration here described there are three possible emergency levels.